Cleitindograu420/Home_work/README.md

-# Home_work
- Just some home work from Uni
+this is just some basic home work from Uni using OOP in Python very simple